sgibson47/play-the-game/notes.md

 2019-1-12:
-  X1.
+  X 1.
     set up form | button to creat a new game from ?
           ¿ /games | / | all (¿ somewhere on each page | in navbar)
-  2.
+  X 2.
-    refactor makeMove to take in a gameId & make PUT request to games/:gameId
+    refactor makeMove to take in a gameId & make PUT request to games/:gameId X 3.
-  3.
-    refactor endTurn to take in a gameId & make PUT request to games/:gameId
+    refactor endTurn to take in a gameId & make PUT request to games/:gameId X 4.
-  4.
     refactor endGame to take in a gameId & make PUT request to games/:gameId
   5.
-    enable GET /games/:gameId to
-    display some warning/ notification to the user when they browse to a :gameId that doesn't have a game in the db associated with it ( game was deleted or hasn't been created )
+    new problem:
+      the app breaks when using ¿some? games' link on the games index.
+I get 'TypeError: Cannot read property 'value' of null'.
+      But, when I refresh the browser the app works fine

   6.
     Review assignment requirements&&checklist to see if this is sufficient.
     Add additional functionality to meet project requirements before moving on to styling.
   7.
     style the whole thing
   8.
     make it clear who developed the game(IDW Games) on the root url & on the rules page -- maybe link to their website? and why you chose it (in the readMe)

-Woo! #1 done!
-A user can type in a playerName to the form, submit the form and is redirected to the new Game's show page
+  9.
+    enable GET /games/:gameId to
+    display some warning/ notification to the user when they browse to a :gameId that doesn't have a game in the db associated with it ( game was deleted or hasn't been created )